 1. have been produced in accordance with Chapter VII, point A(1) and (2) of Annex XIII;

-2. have been oiled, dyed or bleached;
+2. have been processed, oiled, dyed or bleached;

 3. have been obtained from animals originating, and slaughtered in a slaughterhouse, in the third countries which may not have been free of African swine fever during the period of 12 moths prior to the date of into the Union;